Illinois Online Sports Betting in 2021

 Online Betting in Illinois 2021

-There is a huge empty space below Rivers Casino, though.
-Online-only sports betting entities are required to pay a pricey $20 million fee to enter the niche which is why a massive competition is by no means expected, at least at this stage.
+Online-only sports betting entities are required to pay a pricey $20 million fee to enter the niche which is why massive competition is by no means expected, at least at this stage.
 Heavyweights such as FanDuel Sportsbook and DraftKings Sportsbook will clearly not be intimidated by such price tags, but they are forced out of online betting Illinois for at least 18 months through the “penalty box” imposed by lawmakers for the purpose of securing a much-needed edge for the local entities.
-Both companies are currently exploring the ways to get themselves into the market via a management services application (has to be allowed by the Illinois Gaming Board) or through the outright acquisition of a retail casino or race track.
+Some companies are exploring ways to get themselves into the market via a management services application (has to be allowed by the Illinois Gaming Board) or through the outright acquisition of a retail casino or race track.

 Mobile Sports Betting in Illinois 2021

-The moments of silence are about to be broken as early as this summer as BetRivers are most likely going to expand the business line and launch respective Illinois sports betting app in no time.
-Based on the experience they've had in New Jersey, Pennsylvania, Colorado, and Indiana, there is nothing to suggest a potential failure in Illinois where this specific operator had already taken the first-ever land-based bet.
+The moments of silence are broken as BetRivers expanded the business line and launched the respective Illinois sports betting app in no time.
+Based on the experience they’ve had in New Jersey, Pennsylvania, Colorado, and Indiana, there is nothing to suggest a potential failure in Illinois where this specific operator had already taken the first-ever land-based bet.
 The sports betting app should bring a broad array of betting markets across four of the most popular US sports leagues as well as distinct competitions from the most exciting sports events overseas.

 Illinois Betting Site List: Legal Sportsbooks in Illinois 2021

 |FanDuel Sportsbook||Meadowlands Racing & Entertainment|